spdx/license-list-XML/CONTRIBUTING.md

 # How to contribute/participate: general
 The SPDX License List is maintained by the SPDX Legal Team.
 Work and discussion is primarily done via:
 * mailing list: our traditional form of communication.
-Meeting reminders, minutes, updates are posted there, as well as discussion.
+Meeting reminders, minutes, and updates are posted there, as well as discussion.
 You can join the mailing list and otherwise manage your subscription [via spdx-legal mailman](https://lists.spdx.org/mailman/listinfo/spdx-legal).
-* this Github repo: comments and issues and PRs related to specific changes to the files that comprise the SPDX License List, e.g., update a URL, recommend additional markup for matching purposes.
-In particular, new license requests are tracked here.
+* this Github repo: comments and issues and PRs related to specific changes to the files that comprise the SPDX License List, e.g., update a URL, recommend additional markup for matching purposes, or other such changes.
+Requests for new license or exceptions are tracked here, see more info on that process below.
 * bi-weekly calls: used to discuss topics and issues that may be difficult to only discuss via email or via Github.
 Information on the bi-weekly calls and the working area for the SPDX Legal Team, can be found on the [SPDX legal team wiki](https://wiki.spdx.org/view/Legal_Team)

 Please do not raise general questions via issues in this Github repository, but use the appropriate workgroup mailing list.